 We recommend staying in a major city in the north of the country, such as Nador or Casablanca.
 Both cities have international airports that help tourists with transportation and accommodation.
 Alternatively, you can look into accommodation options close to the Atlas Mountains and the Sahara Desert to explore numerous outdoor activities.

 Regarding medical services in Morocco, you can find more than 100 public hospitals and more than 300 private clinics.
-The most convenient locations for medical assistance are located in the Casablanca-Settat and Rabat- Salé-Kénitra regions.
+The most convenient locations for medical assistance are located in the regions of Casablanca-Settat and Rabat-Salé-Kénitra.

 Important phone numbers for your stay in Morocco

 Here are some useful contacts for your Morocco holidays:

 - Nador Port Authority: +212539372424